|Corporate Governance Guidelines|

 - reviewing and, where appropriate, approving major changes in, and determinations of other major issues respecting, the appropriate auditing and accounting principles and practices to be used in the preparation of the Company’s financial statements;

-- reviewing and, where appropriate, approving major changes in, and determinations of the Guidelines, committee charters, the Company's Code of Business Conduct and Ethics (the "Code"), and other Company policies;
+- reviewing and, where appropriate, approving major changes in, and determinations of the Guidelines, the Board committees’ charters, the Company’s Code of Business Conduct and Ethics (the “Code”), and other Company policies;

-- regularly evaluating, reviewing and, where appropriate, approving actions to be taken by the Company pursuant to the Company’s environmental and sustainability initiatives;
+- regularly evaluating, reviewing and, where appropriate, approving major actions to be taken by the Company pursuant to the Company’s programs and initiatives related to environmental, social and governance (ESG), sustainability, human capital management and corporate culture matters;

 - reviewing and, where appropriate, approving actions to be undertaken by the Company, that would make a material change in the financial structure or control of the Company, the acquisition or disposition of any business(es) or asset(s) material to the Company or the entry of the Company into any major new line of business;

 - regularly evaluating the performance and approving the compensation of the Chief Executive Officer;

-- with the advice of the Chief Executive Officer, regularly evaluating the performance of managers in the CEO Council; and
+- with the advice of the Chief Executive Officer, regularly evaluating the performance of officers within the CEO Council, including the Named Executive Officers; and

 - planning for succession with respect to the position of Chief Executive Officer and monitoring management's succession planning for other key executives.

 The Nominating and Corporate Governance Committee works with the Board on an annual basis to determine the appropriate mix of characteristics, skills and experience for the Board as a whole and its individual members.
 The Nominating and Corporate Governance Committee recommends to the Board candidates for Board membership in accordance with these Guidelines and such other selection criteria as the Committee deems appropriate.